Traditional vs.Internet Marketing

 What Is Traditional Marketing?

-Basically, traditional marketing involves the promotional strategies used prior to the Internet, or what is now referred to as offline marketing.
-It includes a multitude of marketing tactics such as direct sales, TV, radio, mail, print advertising (i.e., magazines, coupon books, billboards..etc.), and printed promotional materials like catalogs or brochures (often referred to as collateral).
+Basically, traditional marketing involves the promotional strategies used before the internet, or what is now referred to as offline marketing.
+It includes a multitude of marketing tactics such as direct sales, TV, radio, and mail advertising.
+Traditional methods relied heavily on print advertising such as magazines, coupon books, billboards, and other printed promotional materials like catalogs or brochures to convey their message to the buyer.

 Pros of Traditional Marketing